Skip to content

 The island becomes your showpiece.
 The perimeter counters around the sink and stove get a durable, low-maintenance engineered surface.

 You get the beauty where it matters most and practicality where you need it.
-This is a popular approach in busy Massachusetts households with kids.
+A popular approach in busy Massachusetts households.

 Quartzite has become incredibly popular across MetroWest and Greater Boston over the past five years.
 I'm installing more quartzite now than ever before.

+Quartzite fits the New England mentality of buying quality once.
 A quartzite countertop will look as good in 20 years as it does today.
-That fits the New England mentality of buying quality once.

 Many of the whole-house projects I work on with high-end architects include quartzite somewhere.
 It's become a standard premium choice for luxury kitchens throughout the region.